Juanma1313/diyshop/README.md

 ###### Tasks

-- [X] Task 3 – Create the bag/views.adjust_bag view to allow for the shopping cart content be modified
+- [X] Task 1 – Create the bag/views.adjust_bag view to allow for the shopping cart content to be modified
-- [X] Task 1 – modify the bag template to include counter, update and remove options per each item in the shopping cart
+- [X] Task 2 – modify the bag template to include counter, update and remove options per each item in the shopping cart

-###### Story Points: 8
+###### Story Points: 5

 #### [#26](https://github.com/Juanma1313/diyshop/issues/26) EPIC: User Shopping Cart Checkout
 As user, I can checkout the content of my shopping cart, so that I am able to formalize the purchase and delivery of the content of the shopping cart.